 As the weather finally begins to cool down, it can be harder to find fresh, in season, local fruit.
 But California’s lime trees, especially those located in Riverside County, are just starting to produce their fruit.
 The main variety of lime grown in California is the Mexican lime, which is also called the key lime in other parts of the country.
 (If you’re planning on baking a key lime pie, however, only the key limes grown in the Florida Keys will do.)

 The lime has a long history as a healing fruit.
 In 1857, the United Kingdom passed the Merchant Shipping Act, which required all vessels carry lime juice in order to help prevent scurvy (a lack of vitamin C) in sailors.
 This carrying of lime is the tradition that would eventually lead to the British receiving the nickname “limeys.”

 In addition to being an excellent source of Vitamin C, lime juice is also said to kill germs, prevent nausea and help treat dysentery.
 Of course no Muppet fan can think of the lime’s healing qualities, without envisioning Kermit the Frog in his hospital bed while his Muppet friends sing “You Put the Lime in the Coconut.”

 Special treat: Kick your main course into high gear with the flavorful, house-branded Chipotle Lime Grilling Sauce from Huntington Meats.
 When used with grilled or oven roasted meats, the sauce brings a zesty complement to any meal.
-Or quench your thirst with a refreshing limeaid, which is available at both Singapore’s Banana Leaf and Gill’s Old Fashioned Ice Cream.
+Or quench your thirst with a refreshing limeaide from Singapore’s Banana Leaf.
+For an extra kick, try the Watermelon Habañero Limeaide from Greenhouse.

 Seasonal Veggies Harvested in November